 2. Decompression Walks and Neighborhood Walks

-We love decompression walks or “sniffaris” - read more about them and the importance of letting your dog sniff here.
+We love decompression walks or “sniffaris!”
+Read more about sniff walks and why they're important for your dog.
 In short, taking a decompression walk involves finding a quiet, open space, keeping a slack leash, and letting your dog sniff, walk, and explore at their own pace.
 It sounds so simple, but a daily sniff walk can be powerfully transformative, especially for anxious or fearful dogs.

 I’ve become such a long line convert that I actually use a 10 foot line for most neighborhood walks with my pup.
 It allows for more freedom of movement and less leash tension, and it’s easy to wrap up the extra few feet when it’s warranted to have your dog stay closer.